Icytroll/prog/README.md

     Implementation of numerical methods in C

-- Jens S. K. Jensen / Icytroll
+- Jens Jensen / Icytroll